technology-toolbox/website/content/blog/jjameson/2011/02/27/deployment-scripts-for-sharepoint-server-2010.md

 ### Upgrade Solutions.ps1

 While the "DR.DADA" process doesn't typically take very long, there are a limited number of changes that can be made to a SharePoint solution in which a simple "Upgrade Solution" will suffice.
-Here's a script that performs the equivalent of the old <samp>stsadm.exe -o upgradesolution</samp> command.
+Here's a script that performs the equivalent of the old {{< kbd "stsadm.exe -o upgradesolution" >}} command.

 ```
 param(